 These are key areas that can be achieved with significant changes to the way we work.
 We hope to see an improvement in the following four areas:

-- Reducing the number of self-harm incidents
+- Reducing self-harm

-- Reducing the number of physical assaults on our staff
+- Reducing physical assaults on staff

 Alongside the breakthrough objectives there three additional elements that work together to drive continuous improvement at all levels.

 Our QI team deliver training, coaching and ongoing support for all our teams.

 The team is made up of a mixture of clinical and non-clinical staff, who all have a passion for continuous quality improvement.

 QMIS is a set of lean management and improvement tools to help staff maximise value adding activities, while reducing or removing wasteful and inefficient processes.